wasp-lang/wasp/web/docs/auth/social-auth/overview.md

 <SocialAuthGrid />

-## Social Login Entity
+## User Entity

 Wasp requires you to declare a `userEntity` for all `auth` methods (social or otherwise).
 This field tells Wasp which Entity represents the user.

-Additionally, when using `auth` methods that rely on external providers(e.g., _Google_), you must also declare an `externalAuthEntity`.
-This tells Wasp which Entity represents the user's link with the social provider.

-Both fields fall under `app.auth`.
 Here's what the full setup looks like:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">